jarviscanada/jarvis_data_eng_NarimanAlimuradov/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_NarimanAlimuradov/tree/master/core_java)]:

   - Twitter App: Built a Twitter CLI that provides a way to use Twitter through the command line.
 The application allows for the posting of new Tweets, fetching already created Tweets, as well as deleting Tweets.
-Made in Java with the user of the Twitter REST API.
+Made in Java with the use of the Twitter REST API.
 Implemented with a DAO design pattern and structured using Maven and Springboot.
 Packaged with Docker.
   - JDBC App: Implemented a JDBC app that connects Java to a PostgreSQL database.
 Built using the Data Access Object (DAO) pattern and tested on generated SQL sales data.
 Made in Java with the Maven project management tool.
   - Grep App: Deployed a Java application that can search through files in a folder and filter the content based on a regular expression, similar to the GREP command in Linux.
 Created using the Maven project management tool and utilizes Java 8 streams for memory efficiency.
 Packaged using Docker and available on DockerHub.